CodingNomads/mentor-docs/docs/05_tools.md

 The text below sums up the content of the video in writing, and shows how to schedule the meeting using Zoom's browser extension:

-Click _Schedule a meeting_ in the browser extension:
+Click _Schedule a Meeting_ in the browser extension:

 ![Scheduling a Zoom meeting from the browser extension](images/zoom_schedule_meeting.png)